-1 mark for each of two correct points.
+One mark for each of two correct points.

-If students provide more than two responses only the first two responses should be considered for marking.
+If students provide more than two responses only the first two should be considered for marking.

-Students may include some of the following points, but all other relevant points must be credited:
+Students may include two of the following points, but all other relevant points must be credited: